Thursday, July 7, 2016

 “Parties undertake to protect the child from all forms of sexual exploitation and sexual abuse.”

-The UN accused the Vatican not merely of failing to protect children, but of actively endangering children by their policy of moving pederasts to new parishes where they could continue their predations, and of obfuscating all attempts by law enforcement agencies to find and prosecute the offenders.
+The UN accused the Vatican not merely of failing to protect children, but of actively endangering children by their policy of moving pederasts to new parishes where they could continue their predations, and obfuscating all attempts by law enforcement agencies to find and prosecute the offenders.

 Now, here’s where it gets really interesting: The UN went further.
 They also condemned the Church’s doctrines regarding homosexuality, abortion, and ‘reproductive rights.’